cronelab/webfm/README.md

 Meaningful values: `"gaussian"`, `"p-value"`

-The kind of distribution described by the entry in the `estimators` field
+The kind of distribution described by the entry in the `estimators` and `baseline` fields

 ####`estimators`